jamessimone/apex-rollup/README.md

 ```

 You can implement `RollupLogger.ILogger` with your own code and specify that class name in the `Rollup Logger Plugin` CMDT records. _Alternatively_, you can also extend _RollupLogger_ itself and override its own logging methods; this gives you the benefit of built-in message formatting through the use of the protected method `getLogStringFromObject`, found in `RollupLogger.cls`.
 For more info, refer to that class and its methods.

+You can use the included `Rollup Logger Plugin Parameter` CMDT record `Logging Debug Level` to fine-tune the logging level you'd like to use when making use of Apex debug logs (from method #3, above).
+Valid entries conform to the `LoggingLevel` enum: ERROR, WARN, INFO, DEBUG, FINE, FINER, FINEST.
+FINEST provides the highest level of detail; ERROR provides the least.

 ### Multi-Currency Orgs